 - Quantum Computing: Quantum circuits, BQP, some basic results

 The slides for some of the foundational lectures of this course are based on slides used by Markus Krötzsch for the course Complexity Theory at the University of Oxford, which were adopted from slides created by Stefan Kreutzer and Ian Horrocks for that course.

 Further material has been prepared first by Daniel Borchmann during his time at TU Dresden.

 Schedule and Location

-All dates are published on this page (see Dates & Materials above)
+All dates will be published on this page (see Dates & Materials above)

-- All sessions will take place in room APB/E005.
+- Monday lecture sessions will take place in room APB/E008.
+All other lecture and exercise sessions will take place in room APB/E005.